MathieuTurcotte/node-wait/README.md

 `event` defaults to `done` and `timeout` defaults to undefined.

+The callback takes two arguments, `err` and `results`.

-The callback gets one argument (err) which is null on successful wait and contains an error on timeout.
+- err: is null on successful wait and contains an error on timeout
+- results: the results returned by the `EventEmitter`s

 Behavior is the same as `WaitForAll`.